gkgaurav31/multiple-jar-on-azure-windows-webapp/README.md

-Here's how you could run two Spring Boot JARs on a single Windows App Service:
+# Here's how you could run two Spring Boot JARs on a single Windows App Service

 - Create two Virtual Applications: